 Last Updated on

-Don’t be put off if you don’t know where to start; you don’t need to know how to code or even need to pay any money to get set up.
+If you don’t know where to start, there is no need to fret.
+And I’ve got great news!
+You don’t need to know coding or pay anything to get started.
 I’ve put together my top tips on how to become a food blogger to get you on your way.

-How to start a food blog: 6 basic steps
+Here’s how to start a food blog in 6 steps

 - Choose an exact niche for your blog